The iconostasis is gone.

 The choir area

-Dave Drillock was concerned that we might not have electrical outlets near where we will stand.
+Dave Drillock was concerned that we might not have electrical outlets near where the choir will stand.
 We'll have two

 This is the Sacristy.
 Not a lot of work has been done in here.